-We work with Equifax to bring you your credit report - here's what you need to know.
+ClearScore shows you your Equifax credit score and report - here's everything you need to know

 What’s the difference between ClearScore and Equifax?

 Equifax is a credit reference agency.
 It’s one of three agencies in the UK that is licensed to collect information about your borrowing habits, and put it into a credit report.
 When you apply for credit, you give lenders permission to check your credit report.
 This helps them decide whether to lend to you.

 The other two credit reference agencies in the UK are Experian and Callcredit.